-The formatDateTime Function allows you to turn a specific date in any format that you want.
-It’s quite useful since different countries represent dates differently.
-Another excellent usage for this is to fetch a string that has a specific format and convert it in another that you can store in your database or SharePoint list.
-The utcNow() function works similarly, but it doesn’t require the first field since you’re already asking for the date in this current moment.
+The formatDateTime Function allows you to turn a specific date in any format you want.
+It’s pretty helpful since different countries represent dates differently.
+Another excellent usage for this is to fetch a string that has a specific format and convert it into another that you can store in your database or SharePoint list.
+The utcNow() function works similarly, but it doesn’t require the first field since you’re already asking for the date at this current moment.

 It follows a simple pattern.

 - Locale (optional)

 Please be aware that in the reference material, Microsoft names objects like ‘2019-10-28T10:10:00Z’ as timestamps.
 I prefer calling them “Date” to avoid confusion with the UNIX timestamp, commonly used in APIs, to represent the number of seconds elapsed since Jan 01, 1970 (UTC).

 Microsoft has an excellent reference for what parameters you can include in the format, and I recommend you check it when you’re thinking of formatting a date.
 You have the option to define single format specifiers and custom format patterns.